andmos/ansible-workshop/Tasks.md

 ### Intro to the application

-The application is a simple Hello-World Java-application.
-To build it JDK 8 is required.
-If you want to build the application locally and upload it to the server or build it directly on the server is up to you.

-To build the application:
+To Run the application:
-1. Clone this repo `git clone https://github.com/pal-thomassen/trh-linux-kurs`
-2. cd trh-linux-kurs/app/helloworld
-3. To build `../gradlew build oneJar`
-4. Run with java -jar build/libs/helloworld.jar server helloworld.yml
+1. Run with java -jar app/helloworld.jar server app/helloworld.yml
-5. The application should now listen on port 8080 and have an administration panel at port 8081.
+2. The application should now listen on port 8080 and have an administration panel at port 8081.
-6. Test `localhost:8080/?name="palt"` should return
+3. Test `localhost:8080/?name="palt"` should return
 ```
 {
   id: 1,